Hilton Honors has launched its first points purchase promotion of 2023, with a 100% bonus bringing down the cost per point to 0.5 US cents apiece.

 If you see award costs higher than this, it’s because there’s no standard rooms available.
 In that event, points can instead be redeemed for premium rooms, which generally represents poorer value.

-Hilton members with Silver or higher status enjoy the 5th night free on all redemptions, creating some fantastic opportunities to save on hotels during peak periods (Hilton Silver status is offered to all AMEX KrisFlyer Ascend cardholders).
+Hilton members with Silver status or higher enjoy the 5th night free on all redemptions, creating some fantastic opportunities to save on hotels during peak periods (Hilton Silver status is offered to all AMEX KrisFlyer Ascend cardholders).
+Don’t forget that points redemptions also include all taxes and fees, so there’s further savings to be had compared to cash rates.

 While everyone dreams of luxury stays at the Conrads and Waldorf Astorias, my most recent use case was actually a lot more prosaic.
-I went to watch the BNP Paribas Open tennis tournament in Indian Wells, California earlier this year.
+I went to watch the BNP Paribas Open tennis tournament in Indian Wells, California back in March 2022.
 As this was a spur of the moment thing, all the hotels had already been booked up, and the few remaining were charging ridiculous rates for stays.

 To illustrate some other situations where buying Hilton points might be useful, consider London.
 A flexible rate at the Conrad London St. James costs US$473 per night, or 80,000 points.
 Buying points at 0.5 US cents each yields a nett price of US$400, or a 15% saving.
 If you stay five nights, your per night rate will be just US$320.